jteutenberg/downpore/README.md

 By default, 6-mers are used in matching.
 At the edges, an adapter is identified as being present when at least 3 kmers match in-order and at approximately the expected distance from one another.
 This means that at a minimum 8 continguous matching bases are present.

 Internal matches are made when the "identity" matching passes the threshold specified by `-middle_threshold` (default 85%).
 The identity value is taken as the percentage of bases in the adapter that are contained in at least one matching k-mer.
-In addition, matches are made if a large absolute number of bases are matched (e.g. when matching long adapters, but less than `middle_threshold`).

 ### Sequence labels
 By default, the adapter/barcode with the most bases present in a read has its name appended to the beginning of the read's label in the trimmed output.
 This can be turned off using `tag_adapters`.